savastux/powershell-profile/README.md

 # 🎨 PowerShell Profile (Pretty PowerShell)

 YOU SHOULD NOT USE THIS REPO.
 IT'S JUST A FORK.

-YOU WOULD BE BETTER LOOKING AT THE ORIGINAL FROM Chris TitusTech (https://github.com/ChrisTitusTech/powershell-profile)
+You should be looking at THE ORIGINAL from CHRIS TITUS TECH (https://github.com/ChrisTitusTech/powershell-profile)